LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

    :alt: Send and Print menu

-When the pop-up window opens there is a selection of actions that can be taken. :guilabel:`Generate XML File` will generate the attachments.
+When the pop-up window opens there is a selection of actions that can be taken. :guilabel:`Generate XML File` generates the attachments.

 .. image:: italy/edi-send-and-print.png
    :alt: Send and Print dialog